ss1910singh/Genetic-simulation/README.md

 ## Usage

 1. **Load the Dataset**:
-   Place your dataset in the appropriate directory and specify the path in `config.py`.
    The dataset is processed using `data_loader.py` to ensure it is properly prepared for the models.

 2. **Train Models**:
    Use `model.py` to train the models on the dataset.
 The script automatically handles hyperparameter optimization and returns the trained models.